-Disclaimer: The term “Wannabe Dom” is commonly used in the BDSM scene, both offline and online.
+Disclaimer: The term “Wannabe Dom” is commonly used in the BDSM community, both offline and online.
 This article aims to explain who and what behaviors are meant by it and not to judge people.

 Who or what is a Wannabe Dom?